What Do Tornado Diagrams and the NHL's Carolina Hurricanes Have In Common?

 I want to note some practical considerations for presenting Tornado diagrams.
 First, the initial explanation of the Tornado diagram can be done in a picturesque manner, meaning that all the input parameters on the left side of the figure do not have to be legible by the audience.
 It is much more important for decision makers to understand the basic concepts and feel of the "tornado."
 Subsequent enlargements can drill down into the details of inputs that are most or least important; of course, in the case of enlargements, the inputs parameters should be legible.

 Second, tornado diagrams are busy diagrams.
 Shades of black and blue colors are best for the major components.
-Use sharper colors like greens and reds to highlight key points.
+Use icons od shapes like triangles or diamonds, combined with sharper colors like yellow and red, to highlight key points.

 Lastly, decision makers often initially understand them better than their technical advisors.
 For some reason, mathematical types want to drill down too fast.
 They want to get wrapped up in the trees without first soaking in the essence of the larger forest.
 Trust your decision makers and trust your Tornado diagrams.